nuvolos-cloud/examples/data/worldbank_upload/python/README.md

 | Visual Studio Code + Python 3.8 Essentials| Yes |

 Applications in Nuvolos can be extended by [installing software packages](https://docs.nuvolos.cloud/getting-started/work-with-applications/install-a-software-package).
-Application in Nuvolos come equipped with `conda` as the package manager.
+Application come equipped with `conda` as the package manager.
 In order for this particular example to work, one needs to install via `conda` the following packages (sub-dependencies will be installed):

 * `wbgapi` - World Bank Data API query package
 * `geopandas` - Pandas\-compliant library for working with geographical data